Pediatric Echocardiography Z-Score Calculator

 Limitations of Z-Score Approach

-- Regression assumptions: Assumes linear or quadratic relationship between BSA and dimension; true relationship may be more complex at extremes
+- Regression assumptions: Assumes a specific mathematical relationship between BSA and dimension; true relationship may be more complex at extremes of body size

-- Measurement variability: Echo measurements are ±3–5% observer-dependent; this translates to ±0.3–0.5 Z-score units.
-Small differences near threshold (Z-score 1.9 vs. 2.1) should be interpreted cautiously
+- Measurement variability: Echo measurements have inherent observer-dependent variability.
+Small differences near threshold (Z-score +1.9 vs. +2.1) should be interpreted cautiously

 - No functional integration: Z-scores measure dimensions alone, not contractility, compliance, or hemodynamic consequences.
 A dilated LV with preserved ejection fraction has different prognosis than same dilatation with reduced ejection fraction

-- Disease-specific biases: Children with chronic volume load (mitral regurgitation, patent ductus arteriosus) have different normal-for-their-disease values; applying general population Z-scores may overestimate severity
+- Disease-specific considerations: Children with chronic volume load (mitral regurgitation, patent ductus arteriosus) may have different expected values; applying general population Z-scores may overestimate severity

 Comparison to Alternatives